 · Remember it is not one big talk when your child starts their period it is a series of small ongoing conversations across their life that empower and educate them.

 Vanessa Hamilton from Talk the Talk sex ed recommends the following resources;

 · A range of free tips and advice here

-· Enjoy this story of a parent explaining periods to a 6 year old
+· Enjoy these stories of a parent explaining periods to a 6-year-old

 You can choose to have a positive impact on your health by choosing reusable or organic menstrual health products.
 You can choose to have a positive impact on the environment by using reusable menstrual products like cloth pads, menstrual cups and period underwear that are available in our shop.
-You can also choose the same for your child has they start their menstrual cycle.
-They are more comfortable, cost effective and environmentally responsible choice.
+You can also choose the same for your child as they start their menstrual cycle.
+They are more comfortable, cost-effective and environmentally responsible choices.